 Understanding Clustering Illusion

 Humans tend to see patterns in what are completely random outcomes.
 In other words, it is in our natural inclination to create order from chaos.
-Although it helps individuals make sense of randomness, the clustering illusion bias results in drastically adverse implications on financial and investing decisions.
+Although it helps individuals make sense of randomness, the clustering illusion bias has drastically adverse implications for financial and investing decisions.

-For example, if an investor took a sample of a four-day period where the stock markets went down, down, up, up, the investor might believe that a trend could be found when in fact there was not.
+For example, if an investor took a sample of a four-day period where the stock markets went down, down, up, up, the investor might believe that a trend could be found when in fact there was not one.

 Example of Clustering Illusion

 John is a student looking to invest the money he made over the summer into a mutual fund.
 From discussions with his finance friends, he often hears that the statement “a vast majority of mutual funds perform worse than the S&P 500.”
 Understanding the fact, he still decides to put his money into a mutual fund with an above-average performance recently in relation to the S&P 500 on the assumption that the fund manager will continue to generate above-average returns going forward.